Fitness for Purpose or Skill and Care

-In the UK, fitness for purpose may be implied in to a design and build contract unless expressly excluded.
-In other contracting arrangements, fitness for purpose is not ordinarily a term of the building contract unless expressly included.
-In its place there is likely to be a requirement to perform the contract with reasonable skill and care.
-There is no guarantee that the product of reasonable skill and care will satisfy the employer.
+In the UK, a requirement that a building be reasonably fit for its intended purpose may be an implied term of a design and build contract unless expressly excluded.
+For build only contracts, that is where the builder does not contribute to the design, fitness for purpose is not ordinarily a term of the building contract unless expressly included.
+In its place there is likely to be a requirement to carry out and complete the works in a proper and workmanlike manner and in compliance with the Contract Documents, etc. There is no guarantee that building in a proper and workmanlike manner will satisfy the employer's expectations.

 Contracts may introduce fitness for purpose liabilities without using the term ‘fitness for purpose’ and a fitness for purpose liability may be created where, for example, a contractor undertakes to design, supply and install something which was not included in the original contract and where the contract does not exclude fitness for purpose.
 A term such as; 'on completion, the work shall comply in all respects with the requirements of the Employer as defined in the Contract', may impose no less a fitness for purpose liability than the FIDIC expression; “When completed, the Works shall be fit for the purposes for which the Works are intended as defined in the Contract.”